arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 - [Nano](/hardware/nano)
 - [Mega 2560](/hardware/mega-2560)

-The **AVR core** comes pre-installed when you download the Arduino IDE, so if you have one of these boards - Great!
+The **AVR board package** comes pre-installed when you download the Arduino IDE, so if you have one of these boards - Great!
 You're already done and won't need to install it yourself.
-You can, however, still find it in the board manager if you want to change what version of the core you have installed.
-For detailed instructions on how to do this, [follow the steps above](#installing-a-core).
+You can, however, still find it in the board manager if you want to change what version of the board package you have installed.
+For detailed instructions on how to do this, [follow the steps above](#installing-a-board-package).

 For source code and reporting issues, please visit the official GitHub repository: